Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-\textit{Hydrodynamic model and observables.---} To identify experimental signatures of octupole deformation in $^{238}$U, we employ the state-of-the-art IP-Glasma+MUSIC+UrQMD model, simulating (2+1)D boost-invariant $^{238}$U+$^{238}$U collisions at $\sqrt{s_{\rm NN}}=$ 193 GeV and $^{197}$Au+$^{197}$Au collisions at $\sqrt{s_{\rm NN}}=$ 200 GeV, respectively.
-This model consists of an event-by-event initial state model, IP-Glasma~\cite{Schenke:2012wb,Mantysaari:2017cni}, coupled with the hybrid framework of relativistic viscous hydrodynamics, MUSIC~\cite{Schenke:2010nt,Schenke:2010rr,Paquet:2015lta}, followed by hadronic transport, UrQMD~\cite{Bass:1998ca,Bleicher:1999xi}.
-This model has been tuned to successfully describe collective flow in both small and large systems at RHIC and the LHC~\cite{Schenke:2020mbo}.
+\textit{Hydrodynamic model and observables.---} To identify experimental signatures of octupole deformation in $^{238}$U, we simulate event-by-event (2+1)D boost-invariant $^{238}$U+$^{238}$U collisions at $\sqrt{s_{\rm NN}}=$ 193 GeV and $^{197}$Au+$^{197}$Au collisions at $\sqrt{s_{\rm NN}}=$ 200 GeV employing the IP-Glasma+MUSIC+UrQMD framework.
+This model consists of an initial state IP-Glasma model~\cite{Schenke:2012wb,Mantysaari:2017cni}, coupled with the hybrid framework of relativistic viscous hydrodynamics, MUSIC~\cite{Schenke:2010nt,Schenke:2010rr,Paquet:2015lta}, followed by hadronic transport, UrQMD~\cite{Bass:1998ca,Bleicher:1999xi}.
+The energy density $e(r,\phi)$ from the Yang-Mills evolution is used to initialize the hydrodynamical evolution.
+This model has been tuned to successfully reproduce collective flow in both small and large systems at RHIC and the LHC~\cite{Schenke:2020mbo}.